6 Lessons From The World’s Greatest Triathletes

 Lessons from the world’s greatest triathletes: Jan Frodeno

-Lesson 1: peaking to perfection
+Lesson 1: Peaking to perfection

 Frodeno proved he can peak to perfection when he won the 2008 Olympic title in Beijing.
 Despite plenty of near misses, the German hadn’t won a single top level race before lining up in China, but timed his sprint finish to perfection.